kristenkinnearohlmann/cli-weather/README.md

 Gets the data from the source (currently only NWS)
 ## Install Instructions

-This project can be cloned and run from the command line:
+This project can be cloned and run from the command line within the `cli-weather` folder:
-`ruby bin/weather`
+`./bin/weather`

 ## Contributor Guide